loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 ###### Bonds and tight monetary policy

 By selling bonds to the bank, the Fed can do the reverse.
-When the bank buys bonds, the money it is holding as reserves decreases (because it is used to buy the bonds).
+When the bank buys bonds, the money it is holding as reserves decreases (because it was used to buy the bonds).
 Therefore, it will have to increase its reserves by moving some money from loans to reserves.
 Since loans are always being repaid, a bank can shift money from loans to reserves by halting lending for a period.
 (Normally, it would not make this shift by selling any of its loans.)
 This decrease to the supply of loanable funds will raise the interest rate.

+Decreasing the amount of loans will also decrease deposits.
+To repay the loans, money has to be withdrawn from deposit accounts.
+Since new loans aren't being made, deposits will, therefore, fall.

 ##### The federal funds rate